spryker/spryker-docs/docs/scos/dev/tutorials-and-howtos/howtos/feature-howtos/howto-disable-split-delivery-in-yves-interface.md

 ---
-title: HowTo - Disable Split Delivery in Yves interface
+title: "HowTo: Disable split delivery in Yves interface"
 description: Use the guide to learn how to disable Split Delivery during checkout in your project.
 last_updated: Jun 16, 2021
 template: howto-guide-template